Plant Health Undergraduate Summer Studentships 2019

 Aims of the studentship

-- Address skills and capacity challenges in plant health science by providing attractive opportunities for research experience to suitable undergraduates, offering them the opportunity to undertake supervised research with leading research groups and encourage research proposals in eight areas relevant to Defra's plant health priorities.
+- Address skills and capacity challenges in plant health science by providing attractive opportunities for research experience to suitable undergraduates, offering them the opportunity to undertake supervised research with leading research groups and encourage research proposals in seven areas relevant to Defra's plant health priorities.

 - Facilitate training of undergraduates in research practice.